There’s plenty to see and do in this lovely town – check out our guide to sightseeing in Zadar!

 Museums in Zadar

-The Archeological Museum, just off The Forum, is worth visiting.
+The Archaeological Museum, just off the Forum, is worth visiting.
 This museum is well laid out and offers detailed explanations on all of the exhibits.
 There is quite an extensive history of the region and Croatia displayed here.

 Modern Sights in Zadar